-The Degree Works evaluation tool in LEO Online is designed to assist advisors and students with course planning, measuring progress toward program completion, and curriculum advising.
-The degree evaluation is based on catalog term and indicates degree requirement conditions that are "met" and "not met" by analyzing a student's grades and GPA, credit hours, and completed course work against university, college, and departmental requirements for specific courses/majors/programs.
-General Education, minor and cluster requirements are also included in the degree evaluation.
-More information about degree and how to access your record can be found on their website Degree Evaluation.
+The Degree Works evaluation tool is designed to assist advisors and students with course planning, measuring progress towards program completion, and curriculum advising.
+The degree evaluation is based on catalog term and indicates degree requirement conditions that are "met" and "not met" by analyzing a student's grades, GPA, credit hours, and completed course work against university, and departmental requirements for specific courses/majors/programs.
+More information about degree works and how to access your record can be found on the website Degree Evaluation.
+Students are encouraged to review degree works regularly for accuracy.
+If any issues arise, please contact your advisor and the GPIS Program Coordinator for assistance.

-Responsible Conduct of Research
+Responsible Conduct of Research (RCR)

 Old Dominion University has a policy of training all graduate students in the fundamentals of Responsible Conduct of Research (RCR).
 This policy was adopted with the understanding that the knowledge and philosophy presented in the RCR training can enhance the professional development of all students, regardless of discipline.
 To access the training use the following link Responsible Conduct of Research Instructions.
 GPIS students must complete the Social Science section of the RCR by the end of the first semester.
+A hold will be place on your account until this requirement is met.

-Foreign Language Requirement
+Foreign Language Requirement (FLR)

 Students must demonstrate reading competence in one foreign language other than English.
+Discuss a plan of how you will meet this graduation requirement with your academic advisor.
 International students who have English as a second language fulfill this requirement.
+Send an email to the GPD listing your primary language.

-Foreign language competence can be demonstrated in one of two ways:
+Foreign language competence can be demonstrated in one of the following ways (courses are not required to be completed at ODU):